Connecting Gateways and Clusters

 -

-On the Maestro Orchestrator, configure the required Security Group using Gaia Portal or Gaia Clish.
+On the Maestro Orchestrator, configure the required Security Group - in Gaia Portal or Gaia Clish.

 See the Quantum Maestro Getting Started Guide and the Maestro Administration Guide for your version.

-Important - Write down the IP address of the Security Group for later configuration in Smart-1 Cloud.
+Important - Write down the IP address of the Security Group.
+You must configure it later in Smart-1 Cloud.

 -

-Install the required Hotfixes on the Security Group (see sk181495 for details).
+Install the required Hotfixes on the Security Group: For details, refer to sk181495.

 -